He lived among us

 What can we learn from the woman whose biography by Carol Christian was titled God and One Redhead?

 Mary Mitchell Slessor (1848 - 1915) was a Scottish Presbyterian missionary who served in Africa.
 In 1876, she went to what is now Nigeria and died there after 40 years of Christian missionary work.
 In addition to preaching the gospel, she was a school supervisor, dispenser of medical aid, mediator of village disputes, promoter of women's rights, and a rescuer of children from infanticide.
-She embraced a standard of living that was at the level of the people she served.
+She embraced a standard of living at the level of the people she served.

 "More African than the Africans"